KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 The application will issue the following commands:

-- Discover a device with a specific serial number
+- Discover a device with a specific serial number.
 - Performing device individualization by setting the:
   - internal address (ia)
   - installation id (iid)